 Shandon Park Golf Club

-The golf course at Shandon Park in East Belfast suffered damage during the blitz bombing of Easter 1941.
+The golf course at Shandon Park in East Belfast suffered damage during Belfast Blitz of April and May 1941.
 It’s location in an area not far from either the docks or the parliament buildings at Stormont left it in the direct path of Luftwaffe bombers.

 Tandragee Golf Club